 Do not assume that drivers merging on an entrance ramp will see you.
 Minimize the potential for danger by giving them plenty of room.
 Change lanes if one is open.
 If there is no room for a lane change, adjust speed to open up space for the merging driver.

 Avoid riding in the blind spot of a vehicle.
 Responsible riders recognize that vehicles traveling in the adjacent lane may unexpectedly change direction forcing the rider into a potentially dangerous situation.
 Vehicles in the next lane also block your escape if you come upon a hazard in your own lane.
 Adjust your speed until a proper and adequate space cushion has been established between vehicles.

 An escape route is an alternate path of travel that you can take if a hazard develops in your path.
 No matter what the conditions, always use SEE and plan an escape route.
-In the illustration on the top of the next page, the first box shows a rider who has three escape routes open, should they need to take an alternate path.
+In the illustration on the top of the next page, the first box shows a rider who has three escape routes open, if an alternate path is needed.
 The second box shows a rider who has not planned an escape path.
-The rider has nowhere to go if they need to take an alternate path of travel, which leaves them vulnerable to potential hazards.
+The rider has nowhere to go if an alternate path of travel is needed, which leaves the rider vulnerable to potential hazards.

 In crashes with motorcyclists, drivers often say that they never saw the motorcycle.
 From ahead or behind, a motorcycle’s outline is much smaller than a car’s.
 Also, it’s hard to see something you are not looking for, and most drivers are not looking for motorcycles.
 More likely, they are looking through the narrow, two-wheeled silhouette in search of cars that may pose a problem to them.